“We oppose Georgia-Pacific’s proposal to restart industrial wastewater dumping in the Fenholloway River.”

 After Hurricane Idalia, everyone was struggling.
 Homes were being hauled away in piles.
 Families were hungry.
-Perry needed steady jobs to rebuild the community.
+Taylor County needed steady jobs to rebuild the community.

 The River is Getting Healthier